Expand your knowledge, skills and credentials

 - Integrate cultural learning into nursing practice to effectively tailor health care to the diverse lives of clients.

-The South Dakota State University postgraduate certificate family nurse practitioner program has met ANCC's certification eligibility educational requirements.
+The South Dakota State University postgraduate certificate family nurse practitioner program meets ANCC's certification eligibility educational requirements.
 Students who complete these programs have the educational preparation to sit for the ANCC certification in the respective role and population.
-Applicants must also meet any additional eligibility criteria in effect when they apply for certification" (ANCC, December 14, 2016).
+Applicants must also meet any additional eligibility criteria in effect when they apply for certification.